fmi/iot-course/04-displays-and-actuators/src/stepper_motor/stepper_motor.md

 ## Code to Run (Arduino Sketches)

-1. Run this sketch in Arduino IDE, compile it and and upload it to the board, it will cycle the 3 colors with 1 sec interval:
+1. Run this sketch in Arduino IDE, compile it and and upload it to the board.
+The stepper will start to rotate slowly to make 1024 steps per revolution with 5 revolutions per minite.

 ```cpp
 /*